Electronic waste, commonly known as e-waste, is growing up to three times faster than other types of household waste in Australia.

 Recycle your e-waste in Moreland

-Further information about e-waste
+More information about e-waste

 For a small fee, you can take items to a neighbouring transfer station.
 As we do not have our own transfer station in Moreland, please call ahead to confirm charges, as costs to recycle e-waste vary.
+You can find out about transfer stations close to Moreland on our Waste and recycling locations page.